Sunday, January 9, 2011

 In those waters, we were all made equal.
 In those waters, the same water washed all of us—no matter who are.
 In those waters, there are no class distinction, no hatred, or discrimination or homophobia or sexism or war or violence.
 In those waters, we are all equal to one another and we are all equally loved.

 In a few moments, we will stand and renew the vows we made at baptism.
 When we are done, I will sprinkle you with water (thank God the furnace is working this Sunday unlike last Sunday or you might have been ducking ice cubes).
-The sprinkling of water, like all our signs and actions that we do in this church, is not some strange practice a few of us High Church-minded people do.
+The sprinkling of water, like all our signs and actions that we do in this church, is not some strange practice a few of us Anglo-Catholic-minded people do.
 That water that comes to us this morning is a stark reminder of those waters we were washed in at Baptism—those waters that made us who we are Christians, those waters in which we all stand on equal ground, with no distinctions between us.

 In the next few weeks, we will celebrate two more baptisms here at St. Stephen’s.
 As usual, we will celebrate those baptisms with great joy.
 Because they are glorious events.
 But we do more than celebrate baptism when we baptize people here.